 Place a hot plate in a fume hood and preboil antigen retrieval solution (10 mM Tris, 1 mM EDTA pH 9.0) in a pressure cooker.
 As soon as the antigen retrieval solution starts to boil, place the slides in the pot horizontally using a pair of tongs and lock the lid.
 Boil on high (equivalent to 15 psi or 103 kPa) for 10 min.

-NOTE: This step is crucial as it retrieves the antigen of interest by unmasking the antigen epitope (cross linked via formalin fixation) to allow epitope antibody specific binding the subsequent staining will not work without it.
+NOTE: This step is crucial as it retrieves the antigen of interest by unmasking the antigen epitope (cross linked via formalin fixation) to allow epitope antibody specific binding.
+The subsequent staining will not work without it.

 Remove pressure cooker from heat and remove lid immediately by running cold tap on top of the lid in a sink.
 Leave slides to equilibrate for 20 min in the antigen retrieval solution.